lersy/Dell-7577-Hackintosh-macos-Opencore/README.md

 Do not use prebuilt EFI folders before you read this page otherwise it will end up with a failure.

 <b>#*Check releases tab for downloadable zip files*#</b>
-> Release cycle note: I plan to release a version on first tuesday of the each month and third tuesday of the each month.
+> Release cycle note: I plan to release a version on first tuesday of each month.
+I am out of new customizations ideas for my daily usage and they will be mostly based on updating opencore base and kexts.
+FYI

 <b>Specifacations</b>